u1i/bambleweeny/README.md

 ![](https://raw.githubusercontent.com/u1i/bambleweeny/master/img/bwy_small.png)

-Bambleweeny is a versatile, lightweight database system that offers a REST API along with identity, access &amp; quota management.
+Bambleweeny is lightweight, HTTP/REST based key-value store that offers identity, access & quota management.
 Written in Python, using a Redis backend, deployable in a tiny container.
 Life is great!

-## Project Status

-[x] OAuth flow & Access Management
-[x] Admin Access
-[x] User Access
-[x] Quota Management
-[ ] *Resources*

 ## Deploy using Docker Compose